openenergymonitor/guide/source/setup/local.markdown

 ![Feed View](/images/setup/local-log6.png)

-- To view the feed data click the `Eye Icon`
+- To view the feed data click on the feed row
-- This will open `Data Viewer`
+- This will open the Emoncms Graph module
-- Multiple feeds can be overlayed on the same graph by checking the boxes on the right hand side
+- Multiple feeds can be overlayed on the same graph by selecting feeds in the right hand side
 - To view daily data see [Emoncms > Daily KWh](/setup/daily-kwh).

 Note: no data will be visible immediately.
 Wait a few hours to build up some data before trying to view a feed.